How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: EXPERIMENTS RESULTS

+\paragraph{\textbf{Vector Quantized Behavior Transformer (VQ-BET)}} VQ-BET is a latent autoregressive GPT-style transformer model that leverages vector quantization via a hierarchical Variational Autoencoder (VQ-VAE)~\cite{Lee2024BehaviorGW} for action discretization to capture multimodal behavior.
+Instead of directly predicting high-dimensional continuous actions, VQ-BeT first encodes action chunks into a compact latent space, where coarse and fine-grained codes represent multimodal structure.
+The transformer autoregressively predicts these codes conditioned on past observations (and optional goals), and a lightweight decoder reconstructs actions from the predicted tokens.

+VQ-BET uses a focal loss $\mathcal{L}_{\text {code}}$ to train the code prediction head by comparing the probabilities of the predicted categorical distribution with the sequence of chosen codes at each vector quantized codebook (see \cite{Lee2024BehaviorGW} for the full loss formulation).
+An additional offset head refines the decoded actions for fidelity, by measuring L1 distance between the predicted action and ground truth action.
+Thus, $\mathcal{L}_{\mathrm{VQ}-\mathrm{BeT}}$ is defined as:

+where $a_{t}$ and $\pi_\theta^{resid}(s_t)$ are ground truth and predicted residual action chunks of size $n$, respectively.
+For VQ-BET attacks, we exploit the latent action space by targeting the prediction loss of discrete latent codes (Equation~\ref{eq:vq-bet-loss}), ultimately leading to suboptimal action predictions.

-\section{Experiments \& Results}
+\section{EXPERIMENTS \& RESULTS}

-We design our experiments to answer the following questions: (1) How vulnerable are different modern behavior cloning algorithms to adversarial attacks?
-(2) How sensitive are attacks to the range of adversarial perturbation?
-(3) How transferable are the attacks across different algorithms and different tasks?
-(4) What is the impact of different feature extraction backbones on attack performance, as in how transferable are the attacks between different vision architectures?
+We design our experiments to answer the following questions: (1) How vulnerable are different behavior cloning algorithms to adversarial attacks?
+(2) How sensitive are attacks to the adversarial perturbation budget?
+(3) How transferable are the attacks across different BC algorithms?